andrewshne/AWS-Bedrock-Terraform-infra/README.md

 ## For TF Vars

-The main inputs needed for this project are the following tfvars (The values seen here the the default values of the variables):
+The main inputs needed for this project are the following tfvars (The values seen here are the default values of the variables):

 ```bash
 env_name             = "test"